health-tiles/spec/README.md

 ============
 Putting patient generated data at the fingertips of medical professionals.

+_This is a working draft.
+File issues.
+Make pull requests._

 **Objectives**
 - Visualize data from patient sources (devices to applications)
 - Integrate visualization within existing medical systems